kaleido-io/kaleido-iden3-samples/README.md

   - **genesis_state.json**: the genesis state of the identity, including its public user ID, a base58 encoded string, and the issuer identity's own authentication claim ([schema](https://github.com/iden3/claim-schema-vocab/blob/main/schemas/json-ld/auth.json-ld) here)
   - **stateTransition_inputs.json**: the inputs to generate a zero knowledge proof for the state transition method on the smart contract that maintains the public registry of issuer identities
   - **claims/revocations/roots.db**: sqlite DB files that store the Claims, Revocation and Roots Merkle trees of the identity.
+- $HOMEDIR/iden3/identities.json: this file contains a lookup table of identity name and IDs.
+It gets updated whenever a new identify is created.

 Use the `init` subcommand to generate at least two identities, one as the issuer, and one as the holder.